 |

-Revision: The design cycle
+Expanding the design cycle

 A basic operating principle in project management is that there are three main considerations, namely; price, quality and time, and you can only have two out of three.
 For example if you manufacture things quickly and cheaply you can't expect to have very high quality.